March 7, 2018

 Part of the problem is that we end up ignoring or minimizing the significance of whatever doesn’t lend itself to data analytics.
 It’s rather like the old joke about the guy searching for his lost keys at night near a street light even though that’s not where he’d dropped them. (“But the light is so much better here!”)
 No wonder education research – increasingly undertaken by economists – often relies on huge data sets consisting of standardized test results.
 Those scores may be lousy representations of learning – and, indeed, egregiously misleading.
 But, by gum, they sure are readily available.

 “What’s left out?”, then, is one critical question to ask.
 Another is: “Who benefits from it?”
 Noam Scheiber, a reporter who covers workplace issues, recently observed that big data is “massively increasing the power asymmetry between exploiters and exploitees.”
 (For more on this, check out Cathy O’Neil’s book Weapons of Math Destruction.)
 And these questions need to be asked about big data in education as much as anywhere else.
 In the context of K-12 schooling, as I’ve already noted, this usually involves standardized test scores – not just a summative, and often high-stakes, exam, but a relentless regimen of testing (repackaged as “formative assessment”) that’s meant to drive the teaching throughout the year.
 Lately this same reductive sensibility has been leaching into higher education, much to the dismay of many who teach there, under the banner of “learning outcomes assessment.”

 But “data” in college also may refer to grades.
-An interesting case study appeared in a mostly uncritical account that appeared in the New York Times in early 2017.
+For an interesting case study, consider a mostly uncritical account that appeared in the New York Times in early 2017.
 It seems various companies have convinced universities to pay for computer programs that use predictive analytics to monitor students’ progress, the idea being to figure out when a low grade in a particular course may be associated with a risk of dropping out at some point.
 “Our big data doesn’t need to know exactly why a student gets a bad grade,” one administrator explained.
 “We’re looking at a pattern.”